-Before we left Willimantic, we had one last picture to take.
+Before Robin and I left Willimantic, we had one last picture to take.

 The Valley Railroad is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad originally founded in 1868.
 It is best known for operating the Essex Steam Train and the Essex Clipper Dinner Train.